Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

 Subsequently, the clients will securely evaluate the sum of the vectors $A_i$ in $\mathbb{Z}^N_{2^q}$ using Alg.~\ref{algo:secure-sum}.
-At the end of the secure sum evaluation, each client will obtain $A=\sum_{i=1}^C A_i \mod 2^q$ from which each client can easily infer the union of indices by selecting the positions of non-zero values in $A$.
-A detailed description of the \texttt{SecureUnion} protocol is given in Alg.~\ref{algo:secure-union}.
+At the end of the secure evaluation, each client will obtain $A=\sum_{i=1}^C A_i \mod 2^q$ from which each client can easily infer the union of indices by selecting the positions of non-zero values.

-When using the \texttt{SecureUnion} protocol, the resulting union of indices may have some false negatives, as there is potential for the masked entries of $A$ to cancel out, thus impacting the correctness of this protocol.
-Specifically, when more than two clients have the same index, the sum of random values $R_{i,k}$ will be equal to 0 with probably $1 / 2^q$, causing $k$ to be omitted from $V$ when it should be present.
-Increasing $q$ can make the probability of such false negatives increasingly rare, but at the cost of increased working space, and therefore, increased communication cost.
+When using the \texttt{SecUnion} protocol, the resulting union of indices may have some false negatives.
+Specifically, when more than two clients have the same index, the sum of random values $R_{i,k}$ will be equal to $0$ with probability~$1 / 2^q$, causing $k$ to be omitted from $V$ when it should be present.
+Increasing $q$ can reduce the occurrence of such false negatives, but at the cost of increased communication cost.
 We refer to Appendix~\ref{appendix:secure_union} for an analysis of the average amount of false negatives.
-This potential error is in contrast with \texttt{PartialSecureUnion}, which will always be correct.
-We note that, in experimentation, the proposed communication-efficient FL in Alg.~\ref{alg:smc-friendly-fl} is observed empirically to be quite robust to such dropped support.
+We note that, in experimentation (see Tab.~\ref{tab:all_xps}), the training with our \texttt{SecUnion} protocol is observed empirically to be quite robust to such dropped support.

 In terms of information leakage, if one client observes that the component $A[k]$ in the sum result is equal to their random component $R_{i,k}$, then the client can infer that with very high probability he is alone to have this index $k$.
 We refer to Appendix~\ref{appendix:secure_union} for an analysis of this probability.